MMaquet/signal-inference-optimization/README.md

 ## Writing & research

-This work is developed through an ongoing article series exploring Signal Inference Optimization in depth:
+This work is developed through an ongoing article series:

 https://medium.com/@melaniemaquet